 - chocolate chips, nuts or raisins optional

 - Preheat oven to 350 degrees F and line 3 muffin pans with paper liners, spray with non stick spray or use silicone muffin cups — if you use paper liners you will get more, smaller muffins. (see notes in post above)

-- Add oats to a medium bowl and cover with boiling water.
+- Add oats to a small bowl and cover with boiling water.
 Set aside.

 - In a large bowl, mash bananas with a fork or whisk.
 Add sugar, applesauce, yogurt, eggs, and vanilla, and whisk until combined.

 - Add flour, baking powder, baking soda, cinnamon and salt, and stir until just combined.
 Gently stir in the soaked oats.

 - Fill muffin cups (I fill them to the top for nice, high muffins) and bake for 20-25 minutes, until a toothpick comes out clean or with moist crumbs.

 - Let cool in pans for 5-10 minutes before removing to a wire rack to cool completely.
 Store in an airtight container on the counter for 2 days, in the fridge for 1 week, or in the freezer for up to 3 months.